 Have available another 6 to 10 gallon pot of water heated to 180 to 190 degrees F also on the stove, about 7 gallons worth.

 Remove grain pots' cover, sparging [spraying], and gently sprinkle the hot water over the grain mixture until you get 2 to 3 inches of water on top of the mixture.
 Then attach a flexible tube to the outflow of the grain pot (masher) and turn the spigot on.
 This opens a valve that allows drainage of the sweet liquid (wort) from the bottom.
 Keep a steady stream of hot water sprinkling over the mixture while allowing a third pot to be filled with the drainage (this takes about 20 minutes).

 Once you have collected about 6 1/2 gallons close the spigot and stop the sprinkling then place this pot on the stove.
 Bring to a boil (this takes about 25 to 30 minutes).
-Once brought to a boiling, start a timer, and boil for a total of 10 minutes without any hops.
+Once brought to a boiling, start a timer, add the molasses, and boil for a total of 15 minutes without any hops.

-Next, the wort is transferred into a 5 gallon sterilized fermenter.
+Next, the wort is transferred into a sterilized fermenter.
 Shake the container to add air to the wort.
-Finally the yeast is added to the fermenter and an airlock is attached.
-This fermenter is allowed to stand for 1 week prior to the addition of the raspberries.
+Finally, the yeast is added to the fermenter, and an airlock is attached.

 The recipes for this program, which were provided by contributors and guests who may not be professional chefs, have not been tested in the Food Network's kitchens.
 Therefore, the Food Network cannot attest to the accuracy of any of the recipes.

 Thank you! your flag was submitted.